-After ensuring that all companies from the sample have data for all the metrics selected for the analysis (ESG Score, ROA, ROE, and Q Ratio), in the period mentioned above, the total number of companies was reduced to 2,498 of 23,301, roughly 11%, split into 11 sectors and 3 regions, as shown in Table 4.
+After ensuring that all the companies included in the sample have data for all the metrics selected for the analysis (ESG Score, ROA, ROE, and Q Ratio), in the period mentioned above, the total number of companies was reduced to 2,498 of 23,301, roughly 11%, split into 11 sectors and 3 regions, as shown in Table 4.

 The North America region has the highest number of companies (1,083), followed by the Asia-Pacific region (744), and the Developed Europe region (671).
-In terms of sectors, the Industrials sector has the highest weight (20.33%), and the least has the Utilities, and Communication Services sectors, approximately 5% each.
+In terms of sectors, the Industrials sector has the highest weight (20.33%), and the least falls to the Utilities and Communication Services sectors, approximately 5% each.